MobilityData/GTFS_Schedule_Best-Practices/README.md

 ## Documentation Structure

-The Best Practices data are written in YAML variables.
+The Best Practices are written in YAML variables.
 More information about YAML syntax and structure may be found [here](https://learnxinyminutes.com/docs/yaml/).
 Each variable is defined as follows:

 * `field_name`: The name of the GTFS field being described
 * `recommendations`: An array of the recommendations provided for each field_name